Bottle Creek, Turks and Caicos

 Bottle Creek and the nearby Major Hill area once supported quite a few of the Loyalist-era plantations and historical sites.
 Today, the empty ruins of houses, field walls, and wells still stand from those long-past days.

-To the south of Bottle Creek were the plantation and agricultural sites of Laughland, Belmont, and Ready Money.
+South of Bottle Creek were the plantation and agricultural sites of Laughland, Belmont, and Ready Money.